jnozzi/cocoadev.com/SiteContent/General/SharewareTips.markdown

 Of course, I'm kind of opposed to #4 (not for cost but because I'd like to think word-of-mouth works if you can just get it into enough mouths) but if sales are dim...

 Anyway, I'll end with an observation:  On the DL sites, hits are directly proportioned to your distance from the top of the list, which is sorted by time.
-Therefore, "update often" becomes a valid strategy.  ''ugh''
+Therefore, "update often" becomes a valid strategy.  *ugh*

 Stephen